DigiJo/joejohnston.co.uk/src/pages/writing/your-brand-needs-a-story/index.md

 ##Tell the world your story
 When designing your next website, organising your next campaign, defining your company's vision, think about your brand's story and tell it.
 Once you have the story, sell, hire and connect with people who believe in it.

-If you have a story to tell, let me here it - head to the [contact page] (/contact) and leave me a note.
+If you have a story to tell, let me here it - head to my [contact page] (/contact) and leave me a note.

 **Please sign-up to my newsletter below.
 I want to tell the world my story, including you.**